 - Black pants are a must.
 You can wear the same pair many days running, unless you get caught in the mud.
 And a long-sleeved t-shirt will suffice in most cases.
 There’s your outfit.
 Keep one pair clean, wear the other and keep switching between the two.

 - Long Johns are a must.
 I love to sleep in mine and then use them as a base layer walking the next day.
 If you get opaque ones, black again, you can wear them to dinner too.

 - Lighten up other items – don’t pack plastic bottles of things.
 And don’t pack packing cubes.
 The mantra is just carry the thing.
 Don’t feel obligated to put the thing in another thing.
 Bring a Buff instead of scarves.

 - Keep in mind that Spain and indoor heating have a tenuous relationship.
 Lots of places are not heated and you still need to be able to relax and feel warm indoors.
 Make sure you have a warm fleece jacket or one of the super lightweight down jackets – to wear indoors.
 They act a s great extra layer too if you find yourself up in the mountains and it starts to snow.

 - Sleeping bags are a must.
 More than once I have gotten into my sleeping bag fully clothed just to take the chill off, coming in from the outdoors.
 Look for something in the under 2-pound overall weight range.
 And don’t pack it into its little sleeve.
 Leave it open and stuff it around your pack to fill out the space.

-Remember – you can send your pack ahead in most instances, if you do some planning and know what is open ahead of you.
+Remember – you can’t send your pack ahead in most instances, so do some planning and know what is open ahead of you.
 If you do that, be sure to use a real backpack and not one of the flimsy drawstring bags or the ones that boast of weighing only 5 oz.
 You will still be carrying 3-4 pounds weight and the flimsy ones can bother your shoulders, over time.